learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 </body>
 ```

-Including some example text to start is important - when we publish the site,
+Including some example text to start is important &mdash; when we publish the
-we'll be looking for this message to confirm everything worked.
-The completed file should look like this:
+site, we'll be looking for this message to confirm everything worked.
+The
+completed file should look like this:

 ```html
 <!DOCTYPE html>